🔍 공개 퀴즈 검색

 What is character voice in dialogue?

-1. The theme or message
+1. The theme or message of story

 2. The unique way each character speaks ✓